IshaPandey/Facial-attributes-recognition-/README.md

 # Facial-attributes-recognition-
-This project is facial attributes recognition on Machine Learning.
+This project is facial attributes recognition on Machine Learning.The coding platform is Goggle colab